 With the new and revamped MasterChef back on our screens, the country is not only falling in love with a whole new set of judges, but we’re also getting reacquainted with familiar faces.

-From Hayden Quinn to Poh Ling Yeow, faces we recognise from the ‘glory days’ of the cooking show are back battling it out in the kitchen, hoping for a second shot at the title that eluded them once before.
+From Hayden Quinn to Poh Ling Yeow, faces we recognise from the ‘glory days’ of the cooking show have been back battling it out in the kitchen.

 One of the returning all-stars, Reynold Poernomo, we met all the way back in 2015 when he was just 20 years old.